lewismj/tiki_scala/README.md

 ### Introduction

-A graph is simply the combination of:
+A graph is simply the combination of vertices (or nodes) and edges connecting pairs of vertices.

-- Vertices (or nodes).
-- Edges connecting pairs of vertices.

 To compute things about graphs, we need to represent them.
 There are different ways to do this.